Ivy Evelyn Woodward

-Ivy Evelyn Haslam MD MRCP (née Woodward; 30 May 1877 – 11 January 1957) was a British medical practitioner.
-In 1909 she became the first female member of the Royal College of Physicians (RCP).
+Ivy Evelyn Haslam M.D.
+MRCP (née Woodward; 30 May 1877–11 January 1957) was a British medical practitioner.
+In 1909, she became the first female member of the Royal College of Physicians (RCP).

 Born in Kent, the eldest of six children, Woodward was educated in Bromley before studying medicine at the London School of Medicine for Women.
-After gaining her membership of the RCP in 1909, she continued posts at the Royal Free Hospital, including assistant pathologist.
+After gaining her membership in the RCP in 1909, she continued posts at the Royal Free Hospital, including assistant pathologist.
 In 1915, she became a Fellow of the Royal Society of Medicine.
-Her last known appointment was as Clinical Assistant, Children’s Outpatient Department, West London Hospital.
+Her last known appointment was as a clinical assistant, Children’s Outpatient Department, West London Hospital.

 Woodward married surgeon Arthur Charles Haslam and they had five children.
 In 2018, she was featured in the RCP exhibition "This Vexed Question: 500 years of women in medicine".

 Early life and education

 Ivy Evelyn Woodward was born on 30 May 1877 in Foots Cray, Kent.
 Her parents were Elizabeth Woodward (née Addis) (1854–1932), born in Plymouth, Devon, and Harry Woodward (1848–1901), a solicitor from March, Cambridgeshire.
-She was the eldest of six children, with sisters Dorothy May, Marjory, Cicely Ravenscroft, and brothers, Henry and Harry, all born between 1878 and 1886.
+She was the eldest of six children, with sisters, Dorothy May, Marjory, and Cicely Ravenscroft, and brothers, Henry and Harry, all born between 1878 and 1886.

 She passed the matriculation examination of the University of London in January 1895 and went on to pass the Intermediate Examination in Arts in 1896, with third class honours in French, while still at Bromley High School.
 She registered with the General Medical Council as a medical student on 13 May 1897, having started her studies at the London School of Medicine for Women on 3 May 1897.
 She passed her Intermediate Science and Preliminary Science examination in 1898 from Bedford and University Colleges and went on to gain her Intermediate Medicine qualification in July 1900.
-She passed her M.B. in 1903, B.S. in 1904, and gained her M.D (London) in 1908, alongside Dorothy Christian Hare (1876–1967).
+She passed her M.B. in 1903, B.S. in 1904, and gained her M.D.
+(London) in 1908, alongside Dorothy Christian Hare (1876–1967).
 She obtained the London University M.D.
-Gold Medal, still awarded for the best performance by a final year medical student.
+Gold Medal, still awarded for the best performance by a final-year medical student.